n-elements/website/docs/funky/usage.md

 npx @native-elements/funky --out path/to/output.css
 ```

-The above commands will use the default configuration and they generate the full CSS.
+The above command will use the default configuration and generate the full CSS if you don't provide your own configuration file.
+[To access the full configuration check how to customise it.](docs/funky/configuration)

 ## CLI parameters